Reading time: 7 minutes

 Appointing a registered auditor

 Approved auditors are registered with the Australian Securities and Investments Commission (ASIC).
-An SMSF auditor is responsible for analysing a fund’s financial statements and assessing its compliance with superannuation law.
+An SMSF auditor is responsible for analysing a fund’s financial statements and assessing its compliance with super law.
 They must report any non-compliance issues to all fund trustees and the ATO.

 Lodging an annual return and paying tax